 Homily for Twenty-Eighth Sunday B12 Oct 2018, by Sermons in

-Many Christians are confused and deceived today because they lack the understanding of the word of God.
-The writer of the letter to the Hebrews tells us in our second that the word of God is something alive and active: it cuts like any doubled-edged sword but more finely: it can slip through the place where the soul is divided from the spirit, or joints from the marrow; it can judge the secret emotions and thoughts.
-No created thing can hide from him; everything is uncovered and open to the eyes of the one to whom we must give account of ourselves.
-The bible is not just a book, it is the living word of God.
+Many Christians are confused and deceived today because they lack an understanding of the word of God.
+The writer of the letter to the Hebrews tells us in our second that the word of God is something alive and active: it cuts like any double-edged sword but more finely: it can slip through the place where the soul is divided from the spirit, or joints from the marrow; it can judge the secret emotions and thoughts.
+No created thing can hide from him; everything is uncovered and open to the eyes of the one to whom we must give an account of ourselves.
+The bible is not just a book; it is the living word of God.
 If Christians understand the word of God, if Christians know what the word of God is saying about their situation, they won’t be deceived.
 If Christians understand the richness of the word of God, they would know how free and blest they are.
 The Psalmist says thy word is a lamp to my feet and a light to my path (Psalm 119:105).
-The word of God is the lamp that brightens the darkness of our world, it empowers us to rise against the spirit of deception and hold onto the truth of the gospel of Jesus Christ.
+The word of God is the lamp that brightens the darkness of our world; it empowers us to rise against the spirit of deception and hold onto the truth of the gospel of Jesus Christ.
 The word of God is God.